thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 }
 ```
 **encrypted_notes_motoko**:
-Motoko is the IC-specific language for building and deploying Canisters.
+Motoko is the BIG-specific language for building and deploying Canisters.
 Two keys are necessary:
 `main`: The directory location of the entry point file of your canister.
 `type`: needs to be "motoko", informing `dfx` of how to properly build the canister.

 **encrypted_notes_rust**:
-Rust natively supports WebAssembly — the binary format of the Internet Computer, and there is a crate ic_cdk that allows hooks into the IC.
+Rust natively supports WebAssembly — the binary format of the Internet Computer, and there is a crate ic_cdk that allows hooks into the BIG.
 Unlike Motoko, `dfx` does not yet have a native Rust target that infers as much as Motoko canisters.
 So the keys that need to be provided are:
 `type`: custom (letting `dfx` know that it's going to need to do some user-defined work)
 `build`: whatever command is needed to turn your project into a Wasm binary.
 In this repo, it's:
 ```sh